-- Make sure that the AC adaptor is connected during the restoring process. - Do not close the display panel during the restoring process.
+Make sure that the AC adaptor is connected during the restoring process.

-- When you reinstall the Windows operating system, the hard disk will be reformatted and all data will be lost. - Load the Recovery Media into the Optical Disc Drive or insert the recovery USB Flash Memory into one available USB port. - Click Start.
-Point to the arrow () beside the Shut down button and, then select Restart. - 3.
-Hold down the F12 key and then release this key one second after the computer is power on. - 4.
+- Do not close the display panel during the restoring process. - 1.
+Load the Recovery Media into the external Optical Disc Drive or insert the recovery USB Flash Memory into one available USB port. - 2.
+Click Start.
+Point to the arrow ( ) beside the Shut down button and then select Restart. - 3.
+Hold down the F12 key, and release this key one second after the computer is power on. - 4.
 Use the up and down cursor key to select the appropriate option from the menu according to your actual recovery media. - 5.
-A menu is displayed from which you should follow the on-screen instructions.
+A menu will be displayed from which you should follow the on-screen instructions.